 Your best bet is to stay away from juices and to eat acidic fruits only on occasion.

 While calcium is produced within the teeth naturally, this important mineral is stripped by acids and bacteria over time.
 You can replace calcium by eating calcium-rich foods.
-For example, found that eating calcium-rich cheese could counteract the effects of eating sugar.
+For example,

 If your diet is deficient in calcium, talk to your doctor about possible supplementation.